Smoothing Meets Perturbation: Unified and Tight Analysis for Nonconvex-Concave Minimax Optimization: Closing Remarks

-This paper provides a unified analytical perspective on smoothing and perturbation in NC-C minimax optimization.
+This paper provides a unified framework to analyze smoothing and perturbation in NC-C minimax optimization.
 Rather than viewing these techniques as interchangeable acceleration tools, our framework clarifies their distinct algorithmic roles and explains when and how they interact to yield sharper convergence guarantees.
 This separation leads to a more transparent analysis of existing first-order methods and provides deeper understanding to these acceleration tools, which enables us to unify several seemingly disparate convergence results in the literature.
 An interesting direction for future research is to investigate whether the structural insights developed here—particularly the decoupling of smoothing and perturbation and the associated primal–dual viewpoint—can be exploited to obtain stronger or more general convergence guarantees.
-Recent works such as \citet{zheng2024universal,zheng2025doubly} and \citet{lu2025first} establish convergence results under broad global or local Kurdyka–Łojasiewicz–type assumptions.
-It would be of interest to explore whether our framework can offer new tools to streamline these analyses or to clarify the algorithmic roles of smoothing and perturbation under such general conditions.
+Recent works such as \citep{zheng2024universal,zheng2025doubly} and \citep{lu2025first} establish convergence results under broad global or local Kurdyka–Łojasiewicz–type assumptions.
+It would be of interest to explore whether our framework can be used to streamline these analyses or to clarify the algorithmic roles of smoothing and perturbation under such general conditions.

 \begin{appendices}